microsoft/MXDial-IoT-Sample/README.md

 Alternatively, you can download the material directly: [Download Material](https://github.com/Microsoft/MXDial-IoT-Sample/archive/master.zip)

 ### Install IoT DevKit Environment

-The DevKit environment can be setup by running the installer located in the repository or by following a manual step-by-step process.
+To use the installer, you will need to [Download](https://devkitfiles.blob.core.windows.net/github/devkit_) and extract the `devkit_install_win.zip` file.

-To use the installer, run `install.cmd` located in `resources\devkit_install_win`.
+Once completed, run `install.cmd` from the extracted directory.

 >IMPORTANT!: This version of the installer was used at the time of development.
-For the latest environment setup or if you wish to complete this manually, follow the [Install development environment](https://microsoft.github.io/azure-iot-developer-kit/docs/get-started/#install-development-environment) online guide.
+For the latest environment setup or if you wish to complete this manually, follow the [Install Development Environment](https://microsoft.github.io/azure-iot-developer-kit/docs/get-started/#install-development-environment) online guide.

 ## Cloud resource setup